w9jds/w9jds.github.io/_drafts/2015-10-5-using_lollipop_activity_transitions.md

 ActivityCompat.startActivity(getActivity(), intent, options.toBundle());
 {% endhighlight %}

 All you have to do is add in a new pair for each item you want to use the transition on.
 So use `findViewById` for each element and then pass in the resolved string you used to it's `transitionName`.
 That is how simple it is.
 Almost no effort to add a nice fluid transition between your activities for you users.
-(Note, I have `getActivity()` above because I make the call from a fragment so make sure to replace those accordingly based on where you are building this).
+(Note, I have `getActivity()` above because I'm make the call from a fragment so make sure to replace those accordingly based on where you are building this).